 Requiring that your users register to use your Zendesk

 The default configuration of the Help Center is that the Sign Up page is displayed and that your users have the option of registering and creating a user account in your Zendesk.
 If you enable the Ask users to register option, you are requiring that your users sign up and create an account.
 To create an account, the user's email address must be verified.
-Until it is, any support requests they made (via the support request web form, the Web Widget, or email) will be held in limbo (in other words, not added to your Zendesk views).
+Until it is, any support requests they made (via the support request web form, the Web Widget, or email) will be suspended, and will not be added to your Zendesk views.

 The registration process, and the advantages to the user of requiring registration, are explained in Registration.

-Controlling access to Zendesk Support with the email whitelist and blacklist
+Controlling access to Zendesk Support with the email allowlist and blocklist

-The email whitelist and blacklist, shown when you select Anybody can submit tickets, are used to restrict access to Zendesk Support.
-For example, you can accept user registrations and support requests from users who have email addresses in the email domains you add to the whitelist.
-You can then reject all other users by adding an asterisk (*) to the blacklist.
-If you're not setting up a restricted Zendesk, leave both the whitelist and blacklist blank.
+The email allowlist and blocklist, shown when you select Anybody can submit tickets, are used to restrict access to Zendesk Support.
+For example, you can accept user registrations and support requests from users who have email addresses in the email domains you add to the allowlist.
+You can then reject all other users by adding an asterisk (*) to the blocklist.
+If you're not setting up a restricted Zendesk, leave both the allowlist and blocklist blank.